zhijing-jin/nlp/language-style-transfer/data/Eval/README.md

 ## TYPICAL MISTAKES

-In order to cover the edge cases for most methods, the evaluation set should include:
+Quick summary: In order to cover the edge cases for most methods, the evaluation set should include:

 * both short and long sentences
 * sentences with many adjectives
 * sentences with slang expressions, figurative expressions